nobleclem/Ultimate-LDAP-Authentication/README.md

 - Option to add login page message
 - LDAP Attribute mapping
 - Auto updates name & email from ldap on each login
+- Test LDAP Connection
+- Verify LDAP Groups

 ## To Do List
-- add connection test option
-- verify groups when configured
+- Refactor code so its easier to maintain